 Eating a healthy diet will help prepare your body for surgery.
 Starting one to two weeks before your surgery, you should focus on eating as balanced and healthy a diet as possible.
-This includes eating three regular meals a day.
-At least half of your plate should be filled with vegetables.
-The remaining half should be divided between a lean protein and whole grain carbohydrates.
-You can also add a piece of fruit to round out the meal.

 You can also have a light, healthy snack between meals if you become hungry.
 You should pay close attention to portion sizes so that you do not gain extra weight before your surgery.
 The following is a guide to help you identify proper portion sizes.